Family Solicitors Stockport & Manchester

 Particular areas of specialism covered by our family law team are outlined below:

 Pre-Nuptial and Cohabitation Agreements

 Neither pre-nuptial nor cohabitation agreements are legally binding, but both are assuming increasing importance as more couples seek to protect assets acquired prior to their marriage, civil partnership or cohabitation.
 Correctly drafted, there is a significant chance of a court upholding one of these agreements.
 This is where we can help.
-Our family law solicitors are able to explain the differences between the two agreements, the prerequisites to drawing one up and, finally, can assist you and your partner to implement a mutually satisfactory agreement.
+Our family law solicitors are able to explain the differences between the two agreements, the prerequisites to drawing one up and, finally, can assist you to implement a mutually satisfactory agreement.

 Divorce, Dissolution of a Civil Partnership and Separation

 While divorce, dissolution of a civil partnership or separation are rarely achieved without some degree of emotional upset, the right legal advice can go a long way towards helping the separating couple avoid an unnecessarily acrimonious split.
 Our specialised family law solicitors can help you: